Random walks with bounded first moment on finite-volume spaces: Introduction

 It is pleasant to note that conclusion (i) gives an \emph{optimal bound} on the time $n$ at which the distribution $X_{n}$ starts to accumulate on the sublevel set $\{f\leq R\}$ (see discussion below Proposition \ref{rec-law}).

 Once Theorem \ref{thD} is established, we use it to show that homogeneous random walks do not escape at infinity, namely Theorem \ref{thA}.
 Theorem \ref{thD} will be applied to a proper drift function $f:\Omega\to\R^+$ extracted from Benoist-Quint's paper \cite{bq_fv}.
+Benoist-Quint's function is itself inspired by a former construction due to Eskin, Margulis, and Mozes \cite{EskMar04, EskMarMoz98}.
 Checking the stochastic condition of Theorem \ref{thD} will require some work, mostly done in Section \ref{Sec3}.

 The proof of Theorem \ref{thB} is inspired by \cite[Section~6]{bq2} which obtains item (ii) when $\mu$ has a finite exponential moment.
 However, several important changes are needed.
 The approach of \cite{bq2} consists in showing that the first return random walk induced on a large compact subset $Q$ drifts away from $Y\cap Q$ in expectation.
 It is not possible to extract information on the original $n$-th step distribution $\mu^n \ast \delta_{x}$ from this induced random walk, so conclusion (i) cannot be obtained with such a strategy.
 Moreover, checking that the induced walk does satisfy the new conditions of stochastic dominance formulated in Theorem \ref{thD} would raise other significant difficulties.